 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-The participants paid their own way to Iqaluit for this meeting.
-The Nunavut Housing Corporation staff who were responsible attended, albeit not every staff member, nonetheless, the Nunavut Housing Corporation did pay for expenses and other miscellaneous fees.

-At this time, I don't have the information on the actual cost.
-But, the majority of the 200 participants paid for their own travel, including looking after their own expenses.
-Thank you, Mr. Speaker.
+The participants paid their own way to Iqaluit for this forum.
+The housing corporation staff members who were responsible attended, albeit not every staff member.
+Nonetheless, the housing corporation did pay for expenses and other miscellaneous fees.
+At this time, I don't have the information on the actual cost, but the majority of the 200 participants paid for their own travel, including looking after their own expenses, Mr. Speaker.
+Thank you.